kmcquade/kmcquade/README.md

 ### Hi there 👋

 I'm Kinnaird (he/him).
-My `$dayjob` is as a Lead Security Engineer at Salesforce.
+My `$dayjob` is as a Staff Security Engineer at Square.
 Always happy to talk shop - you can find me on [Twitter](https://twitter.com/kmcquade3).
 My personal website is [https://kmcquade.com/](https://kmcquade.com/).

 <!--